![]() |

 yet a sophomore at St. Olaf.
 Craig traveled to Oregon to perform

 in a master class for Sebok.
-The Master

 Class with Gyorgy Sebok was